BHartford/SYSC4806Project/README.md

 1. Navigate to the [homepage](https://sysc4806project2020.herokuapp.com/)
 2. Click the "Log In" button
 3. Use an existing account
-		a.
-Username "buyer" and password "buyer123" for a Buyer account
+	1. Username "buyer" and password "buyer123" for a Buyer account
-		b.
-Username "seller" and password "seller123" for a Seller account
+	2. Username "seller" and password "seller123" for a Seller account
 4. Create a new account
-		a.
-Click "Sign Up"
+	1. Click "Sign Up"
-		b.
-Enter a username/password and select whether you are a Buyer or Seller
+	2. Enter a username/password and select whether you are a Buyer or Seller
-		c.
-Click "Submit"
+	3. Click "Submit"
-		d.
-Click "Log In" and enter your new information
+	4. Click "Log In" and enter your new information
 5. Enter your username and password and click "Submit"

 ### Viewing Book Details